 - Project management plan

 The Risk Management Planning process has one primary tool and technique: planning meetings and analysis.
 The purpose of these meetings, which are held with project team members, stakeholders, functional managers, and others, who might have involvement in the risk management process, is to contribute to the risk management plan.
 During these meetings, the fundamental plans for performing risk management activities will be discussed and determined and then documented in the risk management plan.
 The key outcomes of performing these planning meetings are as follows:

 - Risk cost elements are developed for inclusion in the project budget.

 - Schedule activities associated with risk are developed for inclusion in the project schedule.

 - Risk responsibilities are assigned.

 Templates for risk categories are defined or modified for this project.
 Definitions of terms (probability, impact, risk types, risk levels, and so on) are developed and documented.
 The probability and impact matrix is defined or modified for any project.
 Ultimately, your goal for this process concerns documenting the risk management plan (the output of this process).

-- Automated alerts engine that notifies project managers early to avoid surprises
+- It has automated alerts engine that notifies project managers early to avoid surprises.

 Whether you are building the world’s next rocket, a liquefied natural gas production plant or the next generation air traffic control system, managing project risk is critical to delivering a successful project.